mech/Learning-Notes/Design/Product/Methods.md

 Prototyping is a habit.
 It is a way to validate assumptions and ideas.

 > Trying, building, learning

+---

+> Prototyping supports you in making informed decisions in iterative workflows.
+It allows you to explore the characteristics of materials, quickly combine them into new constellations, and come up with something original.
+In this way, prototyping actively supports the **generative** and **constructive** nature of design.
+>
+> It lets you validate your assumptions and test ideas and new solution approaches early and in different contexts so that you know what will work and what you are building.
+Prototyping is a tool and a process, a way of working.
+But most importantly, prototyping is a way of thinking, a **mindset**.

 ## Contextual Research